dssrdssr/GraphTraceBench/GraphTraceBench_Python_Solver_Prompts.md

-# GraphTraceBench Tool-Generation Prompt Collection
+# GraphTraceBench Tool-Generation Prompt Collection（For rebuttal)

 This document contains the complete prompts for generating Python solvers for GraphLR-Path and GraphLR-BFS, as well as an automatic repair prompt for cases where program generation fails.